direct access has made a huge impact on how patients can access physical therapy. Here's a patient testimonial--

 We surpassed our goal of $3,100 for our 2018 #givingtuesday campaign!

-Your gift to IPTF helps to strengthen and expand our support for physical therapy research, student scholarships, patient education, and the physical therapy profession, which is uniquely focused on enabling people to live purposeful, meaningful and balanced lives through movement.
-All donations support the IPTF, PT research conducted in Illinois, and student scholarships.
+even if you aren’t a student, you can help them reach their goal!
+Your gift to the IPTF helps to strengthen and expand our support for physical therapy research, student scholarships, patient education, and the physical therapy profession, which is uniquely focused on enabling people to live purposeful, meaningful and balanced lives through movement.
+All donations support the IPTF, public education about PT, PT research conducted in Illinois, and student scholarships.

 Donations are 100% tax deductible.

 WAYS TO DONATE

 Leave a legacy for physical therapy through IPTF.
 There are several options for including the Illinois Physical Therapy Foundation in your estate planning.